Small hive beetles have spread through many beekeeping countries, including the United States, Canada, Italy, and Australia.

 How Can Beekeepers Treat SHB?

 To treat small hive beetle, beekeepers can use mechanical traps as an inexpensive, safe way to kill adult beetles.
 Hard chemicals like Permethrin and CheckMite+ can be used in partnership to exterminate adults and larvae.
-However, pesticides can hurt more than just the pests you try to get rid of.
+However, pesticides affect more than just the pests you try to eliminate.

 1. Mechanical traps